 This report concerns the implementation of BAT in the nuclear power plant at Ringhals, the only Swedish nuclear facility concerned, in accordance with PARCOM Recommendation 91/4.
-The report covers the years 2004 - 2007.
-The first three reports from Sweden also included the Barsebäck nuclear power plant, which discharges in close proximity to the Convention waters.
+The report covers the years 2008-2011.

-2. General information
+2. GENERAL INFORMATION

 2.1 The Radiation Safety Authority